IamSaileshSitaula/eta-tracker/README.md

 # 🚚 ETA Tracker

-A full-stack real-time shipment tracking system with unlimited stops, intelligent route planning, and live GPS tracking.
-Built for logistics managers and customers to monitor deliveries with precision.
+A full-stack, real-time shipment tracking system that supports unlimited stops, intelligent route planning, and live GPS tracking.

+Built for customers to monitor deliveries with precision and understand the confidence level of each ETA, and for logistics managers to manage operations through:

+- **Live ETA and confidence analytics**
+- **Rerouting control interface**
+- **Route and historical performance visualization** powered by the Valhalla API
+- **GPS-based driver tracking** with multi-stop management
+- **Integration of live weather, traffic, and congestion data** for smarter and adaptive ETA recalibration

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![TypeScript](https://img.shields.io/badge/TypeScript-5.8-blue)